-Regent University's MFA in Acting program offers an innovative curriculum in the cutting-edge synthesis of acting craft and faith.
-Our unique program trains the whole artist—body, mind and spirit—to impact not only the professional theatre but the world.
+Regent University's Master of Fine Arts in Acting program offers an innovative curriculum and graduate level theatre experience in the cutting-edge synthesis of acting craft and faith.
+Our unique continuing theatre education program trains the whole artist—body, mind and spirit—to impact not only the professional theatre but the world.

 VIRGINIA BEACH | Regent University (Fall Preview Day)

 November 15, 2014

 February 2-5, 2015